deveshjain0/datahub-learn/network-documentation/avalanche/tutorials/dapp-tutorials/avalanche-DAO.md

 We use AVAX our governance token.
 FUJI contract address: 0xA048B6a5c1be4b81d99C3Fd993c98783adC2eF70 and we need import IERC20 template from [openzeppelin](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC20/IERC20.sols).

-### Step 3: Defining the proposal variables
+## Step 3: Defining the proposal variables

 For the proposal format we defined a group with custom properties, the properties for our proposal are:
-- `Author` which is an address from the account that create a proposal.
+- `Author`- which is an address from the account that create a proposal.
-- `Id` that will help us to identify a proposal.
+- `Id`- that will help us to identify a proposal.
-- `Name` of the proposal.
+- `Name`- of the proposal.
-- `Creation date` is a feature that allows us to specify a time limit for voting.
+- `Creation date`- is a feature that allows us to specify a time limit for voting.
-- `Voting options` in this case we will keep it simple(Yes / NO).
+- `Voting options`- in this case we will keep it simple(Yes / NO).
-- `Number of Votes for Yes and Votes for No` this will allow us set a status for the proposal when number of votes for any option be greater than fifty percent.
+- `Number of Votes for Yes and Votes for No`- this will allow us set a status for the proposal when number of votes for any option be greater than fifty percent.
-- `Status for the Proposal` this options will be Accepted, Rejected and Pending.
+- `Status for the Proposal`- this options will be Accepted, Rejected and Pending.

 For the voting options and the proposal status we will use an enums types.